zhanyang01/tp/docs/UserGuide.md

 Format 2:  `addTag <tag1>/<tag2> /<client identifier>`

-* **INDEX** must be a positive integer less than or equals to the number of clients currently shown on AB3
+* **INDEX** must be a positive integer less than or equals to the number of clients currently shown on Insurahub.
 * **client identifier** must be one of the unique identifier of the clients in the entire client list
 * **tag**: must be a valid tag in the pre-defined list implemented in the app